Will the charges be dismissed if the victim fails to appear in court?

 Will the charges be dropped if I don’t attend court?

 If someone is subpoenaed and fails to appear in court, the judge might issue a warrant for their arrest and adjourn the case so the prosecutor can persuade them to appear and testify.
 Alternatively, the judge can dismiss the case without prejudice.
-“Without prejudice” means that the prosecutor can bring back the charges as soon as the witness is located and arrested on the material witness warrant.
+“Without prejudice” means that the prosecutor can bring back the charges if the witness is located and arrested on the material witness warrant.

 If you are the defendant and fail to appear, the Court will issue a warrant for your arrest.
 The charges will not be dropped.